RibbtDev/ordinary-arg-parser/README.md

 **Transforms:**

 Applied to both parsed values and defaults.
-If transform throws, parsing fails.
+If transform throws, wrap parser in try-catch.

 **Result Structure:**